 - Go for a walk and use this Scholastic Books Worksheet.

 - Local Pumpkin Patch and Corn Maze – Last year, we really enjoyed all of the pumpkin- and corn-related activities at Oregon Dairy.
 This year, the corn maze will be open on September 25, 26, and 27 and every Friday, Saturday, and Sunday in October.

 - Local Apple Orchard – I’ve never visited Cherry Hill Orchards to pick my own apples, but I’ve heard great things from families who have.

 - Local Bike Trail – There is a great trail with free parking that my family recently explored at Warwick Municipal Park, 315 Clay Road, Lititz, PA 17543.
-The trail extends almost a mile from the park into Lititz on one side (completely paved, it’s perfect for young biking enthusiasts) and extends almost seven miles in the other direction (ideal for active families).
+The trail extends almost a mile from the park into Lititz on one side (completely paved, it’s perfect for young who loves riding bicycle) and extends almost seven miles in the other direction (ideal for active families).
 There is even a bike share at the park for people who don’t have their own bicycles.
 The trails are also walker- and jogger-friendly.